 The existing residence rules for other taxes do not apply for SDLT.
 A separate residence test is introduced for SDLT, as discussed below.
 It is important to look at the detail of the test, as sometimes the outcome is counter intuitive.
 For example, a UK resident close company is considered non-resident for SDLT if it is controlled by non-resident individuals.

 It is important to remember that if the transaction is eligible for an SDLT relief that reduces or exempts a charge to SDLT, this also applies to the non-resident surcharge.
 For a list of SDLT reliefs, see the Stamp duty land tax ― basic rules for companies guidance note.

-The non-resident surcharge rules apply to land transactions with an effective date of 1 April 2021 onwards, even though Royal Assent to Finance Bill 2021 is unlikely to take place until July 2021.
-This means that advisers must apply the Finance Bill version of the legislation; it is not possible to delay the submission of the SDLT return and payment until after Royal Assent.
+The non-resident surcharge rules apply to land transactions with an effective date of 1 April 2021 onwards, even though Royal Assent to FA 2021 did not take place until 10 June 2021.
+This means that between 1 April 2021 and 9 June 2021 advisers needed to apply the Finance Bill version of the legislation; it was not possible to delay the submission of the SDLT return and payment until after Royal Assent.
 The effective date of the transaction and the transitional rules are discussed in ‘Commencement’ at the end of this guidance note.